 \subsection{Notation for higher simplices in the bar construction}

-With the commutative monoid monad on $\Set$ serving as a recurring example in what follows, we now give a more explicit description of its bar construction in some detail, in particular making precise the idea that higher levels of formality correspond to iterated ``bracketing'' or ``boxing'' of expressions.
-Although this description applies in very much the same way to all monads coming from symmetric operads (and similarly from non-symmetric operads), we focus on the commutative monoid monad for simplicity, leaving the treatment of other cases to the reader.
+With the commutative-monoid monad on $\Set$ serving as a recurring example in what follows, we now give a more explicit description of its bar construction in some detail, in particular making precise the idea that higher levels of formality correspond to iterated ``bracketing'' or ``boxing'' of expressions.
+Although this description applies in very much the same way to all monads coming from symmetric operads (and similarly from non-symmetric operads), we focus on the commutative-monoid monad for simplicity, leaving the treatment of other cases to the reader.

-Variants of the following considerations are very well-known in operad theory.
+Variants of the following considerations are very well known in operad theory.
 Nevertheless, we surprisingly have not found any reference containing the relevant statements in the precise form that we need, and we therefore offer our own detailed exposition in what follows.
 Similar considerations in somewhat different contexts can be found e.g.~in works of Ching~\cite[Section~4]{ching} or Kock~\cite[Section~2.3.5]{kock}.

-So let $T : \Set \to \Set$ be the commutative monoid monad.
+Let $T : \Set \to \Set$ be the commutative-monoid monad.
 For any $X \in \Set$, the set $TX$ is the set of finite multisubsets of $X$, or equivalently of finitely supported maps $X \to \N$.
 We can thus identify the elements of $TX$ with non-planar rooted trees of height at most $1$, where the leaves are labelled by elements of $X$.
 The tree consisting only of the root then corresponds to the neutral element $0 \in TX$ representing the empty multiset.

 Now upon applying $T$ multiple times, it follows that $T^n X$ for $n \in \N$ can be identified with the set of non-planar rooted trees of height at most $n$ and with leaves at depth $n$ labelled by elements of $X$; see also the literature on \emph{operadic trees} for more explanation~\cite[Section~1.5]{kock}.
 For example for $n = 2$, a typical element of $T^2 X$ is represented by a tree that looks like